dghosef/qdbp/README.md

 ## Quick Start

-qdbp requires ocaml, dune, ocamllex, and menhir.
+qdbp requires ocaml, dune, ocamllex, [Judy](https://sourceforge.net/projects/judy/) in 64-bit mode and menhir.
 To use the compiler, write your program in your text editor or IDE of your choice, clone this repo and, run
 ```bash
 dune exec ../bin/main.exe -- <filename> --execute
 ```
 from the `samples` directory.
 Note that your program *must* be located in the `samples` directory.